rakudo/rakudo/NOMMAP.markdown

 * core constants (e.g., Inf, Bool::True, Order::Decrease)
 * List does Positional (depends on roles work)
 * fail()
-* completer dynamic variables - needed for $*IN, $*OUT, $*ERR (I've stubbed in dynamic variable lookup -- now we just need either package-scoped variables to work somehow, and PROCESS fallback.)

 Things that aren't blockers but might be worth knowing about:
 * attribute := doesn't work in CORE.setting (works outside of setting, though)